Selenthios/tech_lifestyle_blog/README.md

 Creating a custom tech/lifestyle blog for future use.

 The blog will deal with a plethora of subjects.
 Tech, hobbies, nature.
+Basically anything and everything that comes to mind!